anna-somoza/thetAV/README.md

 switch between the different representations as transparent as possible for the user.

-This library borrows some of its code and has been much inspired by [avisogenies](https://gitlab.inria.fr/roberdam/avisogenies/).
+This library borrows some of its code and has been much inspired by the Magma package [avisogenies](https://gitlab.inria.fr/roberdam/avisogenies/).

 # Introduction